CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Barton's Provisions.** If the characters bear the wagonload of supplies from the "Meet Me in Tuntin" adventure hook, they are directed to deliver it to this establishment.

-**Tigershield Coster.** If the characters have retrieved the stolen goods from the Mountainmaw hideout, they may wish to return them to their rightful owner.
+**Beastshield Coster.** If the characters have retrieved the stolen goods from the Mountainmaw hideout, they may wish to return them to their rightful owner.

 **Bedrock Inn.** If Ulfric Warwinter accompanies the party, he recommends heading to this inn to secure lodgings.
 If the characters are in search of a place to dine and rest, they will find that the Bedrock Inn offers the best available options.